 Secure Results Files

-Files uploaded with form results can optionally be secured by enabling the "Require login to access files" setting on your form's "Settings -> Security" page.
-This setting provides an encoded link for files which requires you, or your Sub-users, to be logged in.
+Files uploaded via File Upload items can be further secured by enabling the "Require login to access files" setting, on your form's "Settings -> Security" page.
+This setting replaces file links appearing in results with encoded links which require you to be logged in.

-By default, all forms are protected by an automatic reCAPTCHA.
+All forms are protected by an automatic reCAPTCHA.
 If an unusual pattern of submissions is detected for your form, a reCAPTCHA will selectively appear to prevent abuse.
-You can also customize the reCAPTCHA, on your form's "Settings -> Security" page, to appear always or appear never.
+You can further customize the reCAPTCHA, on your form's "Settings -> Security" page, to appear always or appear never.

 For compatibility with reCAPTCHA, to make sure it has enough space to display, it's best to make your forms at least 300px wide.

 - Authentication: The safety of your account identification information is taken very seriously and is always encrypted in transit and at rest.
 Account passwords are subject to minimum complexity requirements.
 Login is required to access collected data and files by default.